qownnotes/scripts/.github/issue_template.md

 The menu entry is named "Post questions, feature requests or issues".

-Please mention the authors of the script, so they are able to respond.
+Please mention the name and author(s) of the script, so they are able to respond.
 You will find the authors in the *Script repository*.
 -->